Fellow of The Higher Education Academy (FHEA)-UK

 Fellow of the British Association of Teachers of Arabic (BATA)

-Coordinator of the University Wide-Language Programme (UWLP) & (LEAP).
-Responsible for the organisation and delivery of courses offered in 12 different languages to students, members of staff and public.
+Coordinator of the University Language Center's language experience for all programme (LEAP) .
+Responsible for the organisation and delivery of courses offered in 14 different languages to students, members of staff and public.

 I am also Senior Tutor of the Arabic UG courses and LEAP Arabic courses.
 I am responsible for all matters related to the Arabic Courses, including curriculum design and development, teaching and other administrative work, including coordinating the duties of the language tutors.
 I am also the module convenor for all Arabic language courses and teach final year students MEST51050 along with MEST30182 Media and Business Arabic.